Sir Francis Edward Younghusband

 About the author

-He is most often remembered for leading the British expedition to Tibet in 1903–04, a dramatic and controversial episode in the history of the Himalayas and the British Empire.
-Alongside his military and diplomatic career, he wrote extensively about travel, politics, and Asia, becoming one of the best-known popular interpreters of the region for British readers.
+He is most widely remembered for leading the 1904 British expedition to Tibet, a major and controversial episode in the history of the British Empire.
+Alongside his military and political career, he wrote extensively about Asia, imperial affairs, travel, and later about religion and spiritual experience.